McKean-Vlasov PDE with Irregular Drift and Applications to Large Deviations for Conservative SPDEs: Introduction

-To prove the Freidlin-Wentzell's LDP, an important tool is the weak convergence approach developed by Dupuis and Ellis in \cite{DE}.
-The key idea of this approach is to prove certain variational representation formula about the Laplace transform of bounded continuous functionals, which then leads to the verification of the equivalence between the LDP and the Laplace principle.
+{\bf{ (2) The weak convergence approach to LDP of Dean-Kawasaki equation (\ref{DK-1}).}} To prove the Freidlin-Wentzell's LDP, an important tool is the weak convergence approach developed by Dupuis and Ellis in \cite{DE}.
+The key idea of this approach is to prove a certain variational representation formula about the Laplace transform of bounded continuous functionals, which then leads to the verification of the equivalence between the LDP and the Laplace principle.
 In particular, for Brownian functionals, an elegant variational representation formula has been established by Bou\'{e} and Dupuis in \cite{MP} and by Budhiraja and Dupuis in \cite{BD}.
-By using the weak convergence approach, many results on the large deviations for stochastic PDEs have been achieved, see, for example, Cerri and Debussche \cite{CD19}, Fehrman and Gess \cite{FG}, and Dong et al. \cite{DWZZ20}.
-In this paper, we adopt the sufficient condition for the large deviation criteria of Budhiraja, Dupuis and Maroulas \cite{BDM11} for functionals of Brownian motions.
-The sufficient condition consists of two parts.
-The first part is to show the continuity of the skeleton equation with $L^2([0,T];L^2(\mathbb{T}^d;\mathbb{R}^d))-$bounded controls, which can be derived from the well-posedness of the skeleton equation (\ref{k-7}).
-The second part is to prove the weak convergence of the perturbations of (\ref{k-15}) (it will be called stochastic controlled equation, see (\ref{s-3}) below) in the random directions of the Cameron-Martin space of the driving Brownian motions.
-An important step is to prove the well-posedness of stochastic controlled equation.
-Different from \cite{FG21}, it should be pointed out that no standard $L^p(\mathbb{T}^d)-$estimates for $p\in (1,\infty)$ are available in the presence of non-local kernel term.
-As a consequence, the tightness of kinetic measures in finite measure space no longer holds, and we need to find the limit measure by diagonal processes.
-Moreover, some estimations of the stochastic controlled equation uniformly with respect to $\varepsilon$ are made which imply the tightness of the laws of renormalized kinetic solutions.
+In this paper, we adopt the sufficient condition for the large deviation criteria of Budhiraja, Dupuis, and Maroulas \cite{BDM11} for functionals of Brownian motions, which consists of two parts.
+The first part is to show the weak-strong continuity of the skeleton equation, which is ensured by the stability in (1).
+The second part is to prove the weak convergence of the perturbations of (\ref{DK-1}) (it is called stochastic controlled equation, see (\ref{s-3}) below) in the random directions of the Cameron-Martin space of the driving Brownian motions.
+The fundamental problem is to establish the well-posedness of the renormalized kinetic solutions to the stochastic controlled equation.
+The standard $L^p(\mathbb{T}^d)-$estimates for $p\in (1,\infty)$ are not available in the presence of non-local kernel term, which is compensated by $L^1(\mathbb{T}^d)$ preservation and entropy estimates.
+Combining techniques from \cite{FG23} and \cite{WWZ22}, the well-posedness can be obtained.
+Moreover, with the aid of the entropy dissipation estimates, it implies the tightness of the laws of renormalized kinetic solutions in $L^1([0,T];L^1(\mathbb{T}^d))$.
+Also, we need to show that the renormalized kinetic solution of stochastic controlled equation converges in distribution to the solution of skeleton equation when the control term converges weakly.
+Since the skeleton equation can be equipped with weak solution and kinetic solution at the same time, we have two choices to achieve the second part.
+However, we are not able to prove that the renormalized kinetic solution of stochastic controlled equation converges to the kinetic solution of skeleton equation due to the difficulty arising from the term: